JLopes-Enablon/JiraCSVtoAPI/README.md

 The script will prompt for any missing variables and save them to `.env` for future runs.

 ## Version

+- **V1.31 (Stable)** — **Bulk Transition Feature:** Added `jira_bulk_transition.py` for intelligent bulk status transitions with smart issue-type detection.
+Supports automatic status selection (Epic/Story→Closed, Task/Sub-task→Done) and manual override.
+Enhanced `jira_export_my_issues.py` with pagination support for large datasets (300+ issues).
+Includes comprehensive reporting, error handling, and 99.7% success rate validation.
+All previous features from v1.30 retained.

 - **V1.30 (Stable)** — Resolution Status Management expanded: Now supports 6 options (Done, In Progress, Backlog, Done All, In Progress All, Backlog All) for status/transition selection.
 The "All" options apply the selected status to all issues and sub-tasks without further prompts.
 All other features from v1.29 retained.
 This is a stable release.

 ---
-*This project enables secure, robust, and idempotent bulk import of Outlook calendar events into Jira, with full traceability, error handling, and a fully maintainable, production-ready codebase.*
+*This project enables secure, robust, and idempotent bulk import of Outlook calendar events into Jira, with unified menu interface, bulk transition capabilities, full traceability, error handling, and a fully maintainable, production-ready codebase.*